runeli/UrlRedirectr/README.md

 # UrlRedirectr
-An URL redirector written in JavaScript
+An URL redirector / shortener written in JavaScript

 ## API